 Vibrant debates and dialogues at Baduku Community College

-Sparking minds at Azim Premji University, UG
+Colloquium Lecture at Azim Premji University, PG

 We strongly condemn the recent threats to Prof Kancha Iliah, and the continuing attacks on the freedom of speech and expression, manifesting in the form of defamation cases, death threats, threats to register FIR and the violent promotion of crude measures such as capital punishment.